 To: Environment Agency, Spelthorne Borough Council, Prime Minister

-CALL FOR AN INVESTIGATION AND PUBLIC DEBATE INTO THE DEATH OF 7 YEAR OLD ZANE
+CALL FOR AN INVESTIGATION AND INDEPENDENT PANEL INQUIRY INTO THE DEATH OF 7 YEAR OLD ZANE

 Potential Risk Arising From Toxic Gas In Landfills